Louis William, Margrave of Baden-Baden: Marriage and children

 Seventeen years after the margrave's death, the only one of his daughters to survive childhood, Princess Auguste, married Louis d'Orléans, son of the infamous French Regent and, at the time of the wedding, first in the line of succession to the throne of France.

 His descendant through this marriage became King Louis Philippe of the French in 1830.
+Louis Philippe, in turn, is the ancestor of all Belgian monarchs since Leopold II.

 After the death of Louis, his widow built Schloss Favorite castle as a summer residence in memory of her husband.
 He was buried at the Stiftskirche in Baden-Baden.